Dietary Emulsifiers & Your Gut Bacteria:

 However, researchers have linked emulsifier-induced inflammation to the development of obesity, type-2 diabetes, cardiovascular and liver disease, and inflammatory bowel diseases like Crohn’s disease and ulcerative colitis.

-Explore LACTIS now with a Starter Pack today for only $62.50 and feel the difference!
+Explore LACTIS now and feel the difference!

 Convenient 10 ml sachets – add to a glass of water for best effect.